If you’ve never flown on a plane before and have only done road trips, thinking about it can be both exciting and nervewracking.

 This tends to be a carry-on that can go on most airlines without an extra charge.

-4. Note Check-In Rules to Find Out How Early and How
+4. Note Check-In Rules to Find Out When and How to Check-In

-Others offer apps, or checking in in person once you get to the airport.
+Others offer apps for mobile check-in, or checking in at a kiosk or counter once you get to the airport.

 Find out the rules for our airline, and also make sure to see when you can check-in.

-Most airlines allow you to check in 24 hours in advance, and I alway do it as close to that point as possible.
+Most airlines allow you to check in 24 hours in advance, and we recommend doing it as close to that point as possible.

 5. Leave Yourself an Hour Extra than the Recommended Airport Arrival Time